alloba/book-of-hours-notes/books/The World Despoil'd.md

 ## Description
 The World Despoil'd

 Subtitled 'the Flowers in the Waste': a epic poem that presents a medical treatise through allegory.
-The author is Gideon Dewulf, 5th Baron Brancrug, sometimes unkindly called 'the Cutter'.
+The author is [[Gideon Dewulf]], 5th Baron Brancrug, sometimes unkindly called 'the Cutter'.
 ### Partial Study Description
 I'm Reading...